 The title of the piece —An All-Inclusive Presence— was originally given by Fernando to a limited edition book containing an essay and a set of images selected from a large body of ink paintings made between 2004 and 2013.
 At the heart of that work pulse two essential and intertwined observations.
 One is that our long-standing identification with limited, contradictory, and extremely divisive forms of personal and tribal consciousness has alienated us from the mystery of life, the fundamental source of the human presence in the cosmos.
-The other is that, unless we somehow manage to overcome this estrangement from our natural and common ground, we will continue to live in increasingly worse forms of the same cultural and interpersonal conflict we have already suffered for thousands of years.
+And the other is that, unless we somehow manage to overcome this estrangement from our natural and common ground, we will continue to live in increasingly worse forms of the same cultural, interpersonal, and psychological conflict we have already suffered for thousands of years.

 Early in 2016, Peter accepted Fernando’s invitation to compose the original score that would accompany a video animation of a new selection of that same group of paintings.
 The problem of whom to trust with the animation was instantly resolved given that both of them were well aware of Bryan’s excellent work in that field.
 Peter had already composed and performed music for some of his pieces.
 The fact that Fernando’s paintings had been made on glass with the express purpose of digitizing them for the production of large-scale prints, made that particular body of pictorial work ideal for video animation.
 Needless to say, we could all agree on the central message conveyed by the original book version of An All-Inclusive Presence.